-Execution of Our Vertical Retail Distribution Strategy and Continued Growth of Our Store Fleet
+Execution of Our Vertical Retail Distribution Strategy and Growth of Our Store Fleet

-Our long-term growth strategy relies on our ability to grow across various channels, including digitally and in our stores.
+Our long-term growth strategy relies on our ability to grow across our digital and retail channels, while still maintaining our goal of medium to longterm profitability.
 We believe this seamless consumer buying experience is important to meeting the needs of our growing customer base while also growing revenue.

 We believe that growing our store footprint in the United States and internationally will help grow brand awareness, allow us to be in closer proximity to new customers, and generate omni-channel sales growth.
 We expect net revenue and gross margin to benefit from increased sales through our physical retail channel, due to a lower return rate and decreased shipping costs.
-We have also seen a corresponding increase in digital traffic and digital sales as a result of store openings in new markets.
-Furthermore, as we grow our store footprint, we believe we will be able to expand our valuable multi-channel customer base.
+We have also seen a corresponding increase in digital traffic and digital sales as a result of new store openings in certain markets.
+Furthermore, as we grow our store footprint, we believe we will be able to expand our valuable multichannel customer base.